See Academic Skills Center Homepage for Announcements and Closures.

 Effective September 2, 2013, ACT COMPASS scores will expire 48 months after the testing date.
 A student may test twice within a rolling 24-month period if they have not already begun the sequence of courses for that subject: reading, writing, and/or math.
 All retests will incur the retest fee.
 Please note that ACT and Asset scores also expire 48 months after the testing date.
 JJC always uses the highest, current score.
 Geometry scores never expire; this test may only be taken twice.
 Click here to learn more about using ACT scores as a substitute for ACT COMPASS testing.

 A student may request that her scores be sent to another institution.
 This process takes approximately two business days and incurs a $25.00 fee per request.
 This fee went into effect on July 1, 2011.
+Please note that official ACT COMPASS Score Reports are only maintained for one year.
+Scores older than twelve months may only be available on letterhead.
+Be sure to check with your school to make sure that is acceptable.
 Click here to complete the ACT COMPASS Score Request form.

 Special Accommodations for ACT COMPASS Testing